wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 ## Series Matching with the "by" Construct

 In some cases, series matching with point tags results in no data because not all of the tags exist on both sides of the operator.
-Starting with Release 2017.48, you can use the `by` construct to perform matching using the element of your choice to get results for those series.
+You can use the `by` construct to perform matching using the element of your choice to get results for those series.

 Consider the following example: